rolandalla/laravel-sentinel-crud-starter/README.md

-# laravel-sentinel-crud-starter
-This is a Starter Laravel project ,using the Sentinel Authentication ,User Role ,User Perrmisson,Role perrmisson, Crud Generator by simple artisan commands

-# Laravel Framework 5.1  Bootstrap 3 Starter Site
+# Laravel Framework 5.4 ,Sentinel,Crud Generator

-## Starter Site based on on Laravel 5.1 and Boostrap 3
+## Starter Site based on on Laravel 5.4
 * [Features](#feature1)
 * [Requirements](#feature2)
 * [How to install](#feature3)